-A central element of the Pekiti Tirsia System is training with and against the knife.
-A purposeful knife training, as it is represented in our Kali training system, combines and develops all qualities needed by a skillful fighter: physical fitness, decision making power, determination, courage, self-confidence, understanding the necessity for and the ability to maintain "Situational Awareness" and a strategic-tactical approach.
+A central element of the Pekiti Tirsia system is training with and against the knife.
+Purposeful knife training, as it is represented in our Kali training system, combines and develops all the qualities needed by a skilled fighter: physical fitness, decision making, determination, courage, self-confidence, understanding the need for and ability to maintain "Situational Awareness" and a strategic-tactical approach.

-Not only Pekiti Tirsia recognised the importance of the knife: other Filipino Martial Arts systems and combat systems of other cultures recognised this too.
-For example Col. Rex Applegate considered a knife as the 'Confidence-Builder' – he recommended OSS agents to always carry a knife (or an unsuspicious every day item, that if needed can be used like a knife).
+Not only Pekiti Tirsia has recognised the importance of the knife, but also other Filipino martial arts and fighting systems from other cultures.
+For example, Colonel Rex Applegate considered a knife a "confidence builder" - he recommended that OSS agents always carry a knife (or an unsuspicious everyday object that can be used as a knife if needed).

-Knife training is a crucial part of Pekiti Tirsia.
-If ever it would be possible to reduce the Pekiti Tirsia system to only one weapon category without loosing essence, then this one category must be the knife.
-Yet, knife training by itself is not complete.
-For optimal results it needs more then that...
+Knife training is an important part of Pekiti Tirsia.
+If ever it would be possible to reduce the Pekiti Tirsia system to just one weapon category without losing the essence, that one category would have to be the knife.
+However, knife training alone is not complete.
+For optimal results it needs more than that...

-To allow for that type of optimised training procedures to start as early as in basic training, the Pekiti Tirsia Europe training system complements the variety of available body exercises from the very beginning with a complete set of specific and functional training devices:
+In order to start this kind of optimised training process from the very beginning, the Pekiti Tirsia Europe training system complements the variety of available body exercises with a complete set of specific and functional training tools:

 Our training system uses sticks, swords and knifes of different length, weight and shape, so that the practitioner develops an intuitive understanding for variety of weapons and movements.
 This understanding of variety is as a general principle also applied for example for clothes.
 Tight clothes or heavy boots for example can drastically alter the dynamics of executing kicks.